 With glaring eyes on you, you’ll quickly establish who is engaged and who is not.
 Do this in your preparation, but if it doesn’t go exactly how you wanted, review it, learn from it and improve it for next time.

-Use the meetup to learn about others.
-Find out something interesting about others attending and their businesses.
+Use the networking event to learn about others.
+Find out something interesting about them and their businesses.
 When you next meet in person, you’ll be able to refer to these times having built a better understanding and personal relationship with someone.

 Have these questions up your sleeve

-Conversation starters when networking online are more difficult to come by compared to an in person event.
+Conversation starters when networking online are more difficult to come by compared to a face-to-face event.

-Have there thought provoking and conversation stimulating questions up your sleeve.
+Have these thought provoking and conversation stimulating questions up your sleeve.

 Put these tips into action.
-Join us at an upcoming online meetup or start your 14 day free online membership trial now!
+Join us at an upcoming online meetup or become a part of the Network My Club family.